 reducing poverty and illiteracy and combating the influence of the United

 His policies have made him unpopular with many of the middle class and

-particularly the groups accustomed to runnning the country, but have been
+particularly the groups accustomed to running the country, but have been

-been extremely successful, though critcised by both the far left and extreme
+been extremely successful, though criticised by both the far left and extreme

 right, as well as by many in the United States, who have encouraged and